OC board approves slim budget

 The board convened with limited seating and social distancing in the Zant Room of the Saulsbury Campus Center.

 The total tax rate was $0.186790 (18.679 cents) per $100 valuation for 2020-2021.
-The board does not anticipate a tax increase, so attorney Eric Rich said he would check the statute to see if tax hearings need to be held.
+Board members indicated that they do not anticipate a tax increase.
+Eric Rich, the attorney for the county, said he would check the statute to see if tax hearings need to be held.

 Chief Financial Officer Brandy Ham noted that there are some new initiatives in the budget such as a medical laboratory assistant program and medication aid program.
 Instructional faculty and staff changes include freezing seven positions.
 A new position in auto/diesel and a law enforcement training instructor were added for a net change of five positions.